smartekIT/hostUp/README.md

 Or something very similar.

-Now you can navigate to localhost:3000 as indicated to see the page and input your first url to check.
-Please use full URLs including http or https
+Now you can navigate to localhost:3000 as indicated to see the page.
+Use the Menu icon in the upper left of the screen to get to the host input screen.
+Input your first url to check.
+Please use full URLs including http or https.

+Once you've added a URL or two to check, you can navigate back to the Host List view.
+The hosts you are monitoring should show in a grid, and you can see their status, the last time they were checked, and the next time they'll be checked in the view.
+You can edit or delete a host using the Action icons at the right of each column.

+Clicking on a column will bring up the Ping data for that host.
+It brings back the last 100 ping time results in a chart.

 The menu icon in the upper left allows you to move to the input screen and back tot he monitor screen.